 Positron emission tomography (PET): A PET scan uses radiation, or nuclear medicine imaging, to produce 3-dimensional, color images of the functional processes within the human body.
 The machine detects pairs of gamma rays which are emitted indirectly by a tracer (positron-emitting radionuclide) which is placed in the body on a biologically active molecule.
 The images are reconstructed by computer analysis.

-X-rays: This type of scan can detect damage the cancer may have caused to the bone.
+X-rays: This type of scan can detect damage caused by the cancer caused to the bone.
 It may also detect new (bone) cells that have started to form around the tumour.
 An x-ray does not provide enough data for a definitive diagnosis, but can help the surgeon decide whether further tests are recommended.

 Bone biopsy : A sample of bone tissue is extracted and examined for cancer cells.
 This is the most reliable way to diagnose bone cancer.
 A core needle biopsy involves inserting a long, thin needle into the bone and removing a sample, while an open biopsy involves making an incision in the target bone area and surgically removing a sample of tissue.

 The type of treatment for bone cancer depends on several factors, including what type of bone cancer it is, where it is located, how aggressive it is, and whether it is localized or has spread.
-There are three approaches to bone cancer:
+Some of the latest bone cancer treatment options that available are:

 Radiotherapy (radiation therapy)

-Surgery - the aim is to remove the tumour, all of it if possible, and some of the bone tissue that surrounds it.
+Surgery – in this form of bone cancer treatment, the aim is to remove the tumour, all of it if possible, and some of the bone tissue that surrounds it.
 If some of the cancer is left behind after surgically removing the tumour it may continue to grow and eventually spread.
 Limb sparing surgery, also known as limb salvage surgery means that surgical intervention occurs without having to amputate the limb.
-The surgeon may take some bone from another part of the body to replace lost bone (bone graft), or an artificial bone may be put in.
-In some cases, however, amputation of a limb may be necessary.
+During the leg or arm treatment, the surgeon may take some bone from another part of the body to replace lost bone (bone graft), or an artificial bone may be put in.
+In some cases, however, amputation of a limb may be necessary during treatment.

-Radiation therapy is also known as radiotherapy, radiation oncology and XRT.
+Radiation therapy – one of the advanced methods for bone cancer treatment it is also known as radiotherapy, radiation oncology and XRT.
 Approximately 40% of patients of all types of cancer undergo some kind of radiotherapy.
-It involves the use of beams of high-energy X-rays or particles (radiation) to destroy cancer cells.
-Radiotherapy works by damaging the DNA inside the tumour cells, destroying their ability to reproduce.
+It involves the use of beams of high-energy X-rays or particles (radiation) to destroy cancer cells for a certain duration based on treatment.
+Radiotherapy works by damaging the DNA inside the tumour cells, destroying their ability to reproduce during this metastatis treatment.
+This type of treatment is recommended for metastatic bone cancer treatment.
 Radiotherapy can be used for different reasons:

 Total Cure - to cure the patient by completely destroying the tumour